MicrosoftDocs/cpp-docs/docs/standard-library/bitset-class.md

 #### Parameters

 *`Pos`*\
-The number of positions to the right the bits in the bitset are to be shifted.
+The number of positions to the right the bits in the `bitset` are to be shifted.

 #### Return Value

-A new bitset where the bits have been shifted to the right the required number of positions relative to the targeted bitset.
+A new bitset where the bits have been shifted to the right the required number of positions relative to the targeted `bitset`.

 #### Example